 Movie night for Older Teens: "Girl Rising"

-A bunch of us got together on Friday, Oct.
-17 to view "Girl Rising," from director Richard E. Robbins.
+A bunch of us got together to view "Girl Rising," from director Richard E. Robbins.
 This is the story of nine ordinary girls from Peru to Ethiopia to Cambodia who overcome the obstacles barring them from seeking an education.
 Check out our Teen page to learn more!!

 Young Adults Dinner